Mrs Clarke, Mrs Cooksley, Mrs Walker, Miss Fallon and Mrs Wareham.

 This half term, we will be supporting the children to be able to log on to Purple Mash independently.

-We will be doing two units this half term.
-The first is called Maze Explorers which the children will love!
+We will be continuing our unit called Maze Explorers which the children will love!
 The second unit will be learning how to animate an e- story book.

 PSHE